byt333/Reverse_Image/README.md

 # Reverse Search Task
 Please reverse search the below images with Google Lens.

-Note down the location of the place that is shown.
+Note the location of the place that is shown.
 Ask questions if you get stuck.

 Instructions: right click on image -> select Google Lens option; or download/screenshot the image and upload to Google Images https://www.google.com/: